jaylaw81/six-feet-over-netlify/src/pages/index.md

   production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 testimonials:
+  - quote: My husband’s death was absolutely devastating.
+I did not have anything to help cover expenses and SFO was referred to me and while there were many questions and some phone tag, I can’t say enough how they helped lift some of the burden in such a horrible time.
+    author: Bridgett, Wayne County MI
+    image: /img/bridgett-and-children.jpeg
+  - quote: Six feet Over was a blessing to us.
+They helped us get through the most difficult, sad and stressful situation we have ever had to deal with.
+      Something that seemed impossible was made so much more easy and we will forever be grateful.
+    author: Amanda, Redford MI
+    image: /img/amanda-with-lost-friend-robert.jpg
   - quote: It's been almost two years since I got the worse phone call of my life.
 I didn't know how to process suicide, and I didn't have any support either.
       While looking on the internet for help I came across Six Feet Over – they